lixiaofighting/git_tutorial/readme.txt

-Git is a version control system git is a free software
+Git is a distribute version control system git is a free software

+i add something new